 My 10 Minute Teriyaki Sauce though, can be frozen and thawed quite easily.
 When all is said and done, you’ll get about two full cups of sauce from this recipe, which is a lot of teriyaki sauce!

-teriyaki sauce!
 Use up what you need to, but freeze the rest and just thaw it and re-heat it later.
-You can even portion the leftover sauce out into individual ice-cube holes and freeze them that way.
+You can even portion the leftover sauce out into ice-cube trays and freeze them that way.
 When completely frozen, pop them out and save them in a freezer-friendly resealable bag.
-Take out one or two when you need them and keep the rest frozen.
-The sauce will last up to three months in a frozen state.
+Take out one or two when you need them and keep the rest frozen for up to three months.

 Even though 10 Minute Teriyaki Sauce is amazing, you don’t need to stop there.
 If you’re looking for more sauces that can be frozen and thawed without losing taste, consistency, or texture, you might want to look at my Sausage and Pepper Pasta Sauce.
 I absolutely love the versatility of this sauce.
 Toss some freshly cooked pasta with it, or use it to line your lasagna pan.

 Oh, you really need to take a look at this recipe!
 Homemade Enchilada Sauce is the perfect freezer sauce.
 And, as you know, Dear Reader, enchilada sauce is good on almost anything!
-And, if it’s the last thing you do, and just because I can never get enough of this stuff, even though it’s not really freezer-friendly, you’ve got to check out my Newfoundland Donair Sauce.
-Don’t worry about it not being freezer-friendly, because there’s never any leftovers to freeze anyway.
-Trust me!
+Try my sauce in Kylee’s chicken enchilada recipe!

 Well, that’s a whole lot of sauce talk!
 Doesn’t that sound like the name of a future entertainment/gossip talk show?
 You heard it here first, folks!

-When all is said and done, nothing beats a good sauce recipe and nothing beats the ease of this 10 Minute Teriyaki Sauce.
+When all is said and done, nothing beats a good sauce recipe and nothing beats the ease of this sauce.
 Serve this sauce over sauteed chicken, baste it on some thin cut beef strips and throw them on the grill, just like I did here.
 I love this sauce drizzled over fried rice and steamed vegetables too.
 It really is that delicious!

 10 Minute Teriyaki Sauce